cityofaustin/vision-zero/database/README.md

 Because there can be a lag time of weeks, even months, before law enforcement investigators submit their crash report to TxDOT, the Vision Zero team needs the ability to manually create "temporary" records so that reporting metrics are more timely/accurate.

 The VZE makes this possible by allowing users to insert crash, unit, and people records directly into the database.
-User-created records must be inserted into the `_cris` tables to ensure proper data flow into the unified tables.
+User-created records must be inserted into the `_cris` tables to ensure proper data flow into the unified tables, as the database expects that every single record that exists in the unified tables exists in the `_cris` tables and vice versa.

 User-created records do not have a `cris_crash_id` column.
 Because `cris_crash_id` is central to the VZE for searching and navigating to crash pages, we use a generated column, `crashes.record_locator`, as a pseudo-crash ID.
 The `record_locator` column is generated as either `T<crashes.id>` (for temp records) or `<cris_crash_id>` (for CRIS records), and is rendered throughout the VZE.